Kevin64/asset-information-and-registration/README.md

 ### Flexible enforcement

 AIR lets the agent choose which specifications and settings will be enforced when registering a computer.
-To change this parameters, modify the `[Enforcement]` section.
-Keys are self explanatory.
+To change these parameters, modify the `[Enforcement]` section.
+The keys are self-explanatory.

 ```ini
 [Enforcement]